meldurson/AllTameable/README.md

 This will not allow for wolves to be tamed

 __Note:__ This should be used on servers to set creatures you don't want tamed

+Any line starting with a # in AllTameable_Tamelist will be skipped from calculating into the tamelist
+You can multiple AllTameable_Tamelist\*.cfg files where \* can be anything such as AllTameable_Tamelist_RRR.cfg

+Starting a line with a '\*' will then set all atributes in that as the default going forward allowing to only specify attributes you change,
+You can specify a new default at any time by starting a new line with '\*' as shown below the Boar will have the same attributes as Default and Deer with have the same attributes as Tier_1 the Greyling and Neck will have the same attributes as Tier_1 with dfferent consumeItems
+You can specify any attribute by "name=value"
+__example:__ Surtling,consumeItems=Coal:ElderBark
+This will use all the default values except for consumeItems

+## Custom Options:

+__canMateWithSelf:__ default=true, options:true,false
+Makes it so can only mate with other creatures that have been specified and not creatures with the same prefab

+__specificOffspring:__ default=none, specify in the form __Mate(offspring1:chance1/offspring2:chance2/...)__
+The following will make it so can only breed Goblins when breeding GoblinShaman and GoblinBrute with an 80% chance and when breeding two GoblinShaman there is a 70% chance to get a GoblinBrute and 30% to get a GoblinShaman

+Goblin,-1
+\*GoblinElites,true,2300,250,2,10,90,20,SerpentMeatCooked:CookedLoxMeat:CarrotSoup:BloodPudding:FishWraps:LoxPie:TurnipStew:SerpentStew:BlackSoup:WolfMeatSkewer:WolfJerky:CookedWolfMeat:CookedHareMeat,true,true,6,0.66,200,600
+GoblinShaman,specificOffspring=GoblinBrute(Goblin:80/GoblinBrute:10),specificOffspring=GoblinShaman(GoblinBrute:70)
+GoblinBrute
+GoblinShaman:GoblinBrute,-1

 ## Troubleshooting
 __If a creature is not tameable when you think they should be then there are a steps you can take:__